RainerNeu/tradeStatistics/README.md

 # tradeStatistics
-functions to analyse trades, tradeSeries.
+a simple collection of functions to generate performance metrics.